stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # mkinitcpio -p linux

-Now set strict permissions for the ramdisk images now that the decryption key is embedded
+Set strict permissions for the ramdisk images now that the decryption keys are embedded

     # chmod 0600 /boot/initramfs-linux*